tka85/dotenvenc/README.md

 Add `.env` in your `.gitignore` so your unencrypted secrets are guaranteed to never get committed in your codebase.

+## New feature in v5.4.0

+You can run commands in silent mode passing `-s` or `--silent`.
+In this case they will not print any informative or warning messages.
+Only the expected output (decrypted data) and errors.

 ## New feature in v5.2.0

 Each time you encrypt your `.env` now you select (`-r` parameter) to get additionally to the `.env.enc` also a `.env.enc.readable` file (or if you are using a custom env file, the same named with a `.enc.readable` suffix).
 This extra `.readable` file contains the variable names in human readable form, and the values as HMAC digests.
 How is that useful?
 It serves so you can see each time you re-generate the encrypted `.env.enc`, which entreis have been changed.